 Fig. 1.
 Ocean Discovery Institute's Educational Model.
 Our educational model is infused with our philosophies.
-To address the goals and meet the intended outcomes of our educational initiatives, our education initiatives target specific audiences in the community with strategic programming containing common structural program elements that are, respectively, tailored for each audience through the customized application of our design principles.
+To address the goals and meet the intended outcomes of our programs, our model targets specific audiences in the community with strategic programming containing common structural program elements that are, respectively, tailored for each audience through the customized application of our design principles.
 Our programs undergo periodic evaluation efforts that assess progress toward intended outcomes.
 Our approach to our programs is refined as informed by evaluation to guide us in reaching our intended outcomes.

 Our philosophies infuse our entire educational model.
 Our goals are informed by our deep knowledge of the community we serve as well as the challenges they face.
-We provide three progressively building initiatives:
+We provide three progressively building program areas: